How to Get Rid of Flyaways: 10 Ways to Smooth Out Flyaway Hair

 The quickest way to undo all the hard work your wash and styling products have just done?
 Using the wrong hairbrush.
+It’s one of the best flyaway hair products and tools you can have.
 Before you even think about running a comb through those tresses, check out our guide to choosing the right tool for your hair type.

-Picking a bespoke hairbrush for your hair’s texture and styling needs will help make sure you’re not accidentally damaging your tresses (which can create broken hair and flyaways).
+Picking a bespoke hairbrush for your hair’s texture and styling needs will help make sure you’re not accidentally damaging your tresses.
 Plus, it will make your styling routine much, much easier.

-Bonus tip: When all else fails, embrace your frizz!
+Bonus Tip: If all else fails, embrace your frizz!